What is hypoxic ischaemic encephalopathy (HIE) and what does it mean for my child?

 Babies with HIE may have any of the following signs and symptoms in the days immediately after birth:

-Babies with HIE usually need help with breathing and may be resuscitated immediately after birth.
-They may be transferred to the neonatal unit (SCBU, NNU or NICU) for intensive care, particularly if they need ventilation to help them breathe.
-Most newborn babies with moderate or severe HIE are now treated with therapeutic hypothermia or controlled cooling.
+Babies with HIE often have difficulty with breathing and may need resuscitation immediately after birth.
+Babies with HIE birth injury should be transferred to the neonatal unit (SCBU, NNU or NICU) for intensive care, particularly if they need ventilation to help them breathe.
+Most newborn babies with moderate or severe HIE are now treated with therapeutic hypothermia (cooling).

 What is cooling?